 Cybersecurity is a growing field, but not all states and regions offer the same level of educational and economic opportunity to truly prepare for the opportunities and employment avenues in the emerging industry.

-Cybersecurity Development in Pennsylvania
+Cybersecurity development in Pennsylvania

 Pennsylvania as a state is a bit of a mixed bag when it comes to cybersecurity development.
-It has lots of rural towns, but also several major metropolitan centers that are themselves very close to several of the most important business in the world, such as New York or Washington DC.
+It has lots of rural towns, but also several major metropolitan centers that are themselves very close to several of the most important industrial hubs in the world, such as New York or Washington DC.

 Additionally, Pennsylvania used to be one of the major manufacturing hubs for the country but now specializes more in banking or financial services and insurance companies, especially Pittsburgh or Philadelphia.
 In addition, Pennsylvania hosts a huge number of growing tech companies.

 As such, cybersecurity development in Pennsylvania has progressed rapidly compared to other partly-rural states.
 The Pennsylvania Office of Administration has pushed (successfully) for cybersecurity development across the state, resulting in numerous awards being one and the promotion of a cyber-aware culture.

 Pennsylvania is a great choice of state in which to pursue cybersecurity education, especially because three of its universities are consistently ranked among the best schools for cybersecurity.
 These universities are Carnegie Mellon, the University of Pittsburgh, and the West Chester University of Pennsylvania.

 There are other valuable schools described below, but these three feature comprehensive cybersecurity programs and extensive resource networks to assist with finding employment after graduation.

 Why is Pennsylvania such a good cybersecurity state?